-6.3 On request no. 10 (minimum retention size) in relation to a 130 mm mesh, the Chair stated that a 25% retention rate would be achieved at:
+- 6.3 On request No. 10 (minimum retention size) in relation to a 130 mm mesh, he stated that a 25% retention rate would be achieved at:

-40-45 cm for cod
+- 40-45 cm for cod

-25-28 cm for American plaice
+- -'25-28 cm for American plaice

-25-28 cm for yellowtail flounder
+- 25-28 cm for yellowtail flounder

-(page 64 of the Executive Summary)
+- (p.
+64 of the Executive Summary)

-6.4 The Chair referred to the summary sheets, resulting in the following management advice for 1993 and TAC(s) for the regulated species:
+- He referred to the summary sheets, resulting in the following management advice for 1993 and TAC(s) for the regulated species:

-- Cod 3M as low as possible

-- Redfish 3M 20,000 t

-- American plaíce 3M 2,000 t

-- Cod 3NO 10,200 t

-- Redfish 3LN 14,000 t

-- American plaice 3LNO 10,500 -14,500 t

-- Yellowtail flounder 3LNO 5,000 t

-- Witch flounder 3NO 5,000 t

-- Capelin 3NO no directed fishery

-6.5 The recommendations of the Scientific Council were further explained by the Chair on the following items:
+6.5 The recommendations of the Scientific Council were further explained by the acting Chairman on the following items:

-on request no. 7 from the Fisheries Commission with respect of squid in SA 3 and 4 the Scientific Council was not in a position to give any advice; on request no. 8 with respect of capelin in 3NO he said that the 10% exploitation rate was still appropriate;
+on request No. 7 from the Fisheries Commission with respect of squid in Subarea 3 and 4 the Scientific Council was not in a position to give any advice;

+on request No. 8 with respect of capelin in Div.
+3NO he said that the 10% exploitation rate was still appropriate;

-on request no. 3 with respect of cod stock separation in Div 2J+3KL the Scientific Council continued to believe that cod in Div.
+on request No. 3 with respect of cod stock separation in Div.
+2J+3KL the Scientific Council continued to believe that cod in Div.
 2J3KL should be assessed as a single stock complex and referred to the updated survey information in SCS Doc.
-92/23, pages 22 to 23.
+92/23, p.
+22-23.

-6.6 The Representative of Canada stated that this report gave an overall gloomy picture of the stock situation in the Regulatory Area, with the possible exception of American plaice in Div.
+6.6 The representative of Canada stated that this report gave an overall gloomy picture of the stock situation in the Regulatory Area, with the possible exception of American plaice in Div.
 3M, and announced that Canada would table proposals on mesh size and minimum retention size.

-The Representative of Denmark (in respect of the Faroe Islands and Greenland) shared this assessment and added that any new conservation measure would have to be properly controlled and enforced.
+The representative of Denmark shared this assessment and added that any new conservation measure would have to be properly controlled and enforced.

-6.7 The Representative of European Community indicated his willingness to adopt proper conservation measures on mesh size and retention size.
+6.7 The representative of the EEC indicated his willingness to adopt proper conservation measures on mesh size and retention size.
 He inquired about the method of measurement of fish sizes.

-The Chair of the Scientific Council responded that flatfish was measured in total length (from the tip of the snout to the tip of the fin) whereas cod was measured from the tip of the snout to the fork of the tail.
+The acting Chairman of the Scientific Council responded that flatfish was measured in total length (from the tip of the snout to the tip of the fin) whereas cod was measured from the tip of the snout to the fork of the tail.